Conference DEADLINE EXTENDED TO OCT 2, 2017

 Submit proposals to email@example.com with subject heading: “Pluralities Submission”

-Paper proposals should include bio, short abstract and paper or link to digital presentation.
-Papers/Presentations should be between 5-25 pages in length formatted in Chicago Style.
+Paper proposals should include bio, short abstract (300 words) and bibliography.
+Ultimately Papers/Presentations should be between 5-25 pages in length formatted in Chicago Style.

 Projects submissions should include bio, project description and links to the work or work samples that demonstrate the work you wish to have considered.